10 Most Affordable Countries to Study Abroad

 2. Mexico

 Mexico is one of Latin America’s most-visited nations and has lots to offer international students.
+It is one of the most affordable countries to study abroad.
 Tuition fees vary, and average around US$6,300 per year for international undergraduate students in the capital, Mexico City.
 Living expenses are also reasonably low in Mexico, with annual living costs adding up to around US$9,250 on a standard budget in the capital, or US$6,450 elsewhere.
 Although the main language of instruction is Spanish, more Mexican universities are now offering English-taught courses to attract international students.

 3. Poland

-Poland is a great place to study abroad on a budget, and it also offers a high-quality education, along with plenty of fantastic culture and history to explore.
+Poland is one of the most affordable countries to study abroad, and it also offers a high-quality education, along with plenty of fantastic culture and history to explore.
 You can study for free if you can speak Polish, and if you take the same entrance exams as Polish students and study your course in Polish.
 However, there are also many English-taught programs available, costing around the equivalent of US$2,340-3,500 per year.
 Living costs are also on the low side, as you shouldn’t need more than the equivalent of US$7,700 per year.
 The capital city, Warsaw, was ranked within the top 20 cities for affordability in the latest QS Best Student Cities index.

 Reading is boring?
 Watch 10 Most Affordable Countries to Study Abroad on our Youtube Channel now.